mne-tools/mne-bids-pipeline/README.md

    [01-frequency_filtering.py](01-frequency_filtering.py): Read raw data and apply lowpass or/and highpass filtering

-   [02-maxwell_filtering_sss.py](02-maxwell_filtering_sss.py): Read raw data and apply lowpass or/and highpass filtering
+   [02-maxwell_filtering.py](02-maxwell_filtering_sss.py): Run maxfilter and do lowpass filter at 40 Hz.

    [03-extract_events.py](03-extract_events.py): Extract events or annotations or markers from the data and save it to disk.
+Uses events from stimulus channel STI101.

    [04-artifact_correction_ica.py](04-artifact_correction_ica.py): Run Independant Component Analysis (ICA) for artifact correction.